CatalogueOfLife/retired_DCA_Export/documentation/README.txt

 The zip file is labelled 'archive-[rank]-[taxon]-bl[block level].zip'.

+A hidden is feature is the option to create a complete dump.
+Use [all] (including square the brackets) as the taxon name.
+After the export has completedly, move the zip file to the zip-fixed directory.

 If an archive for this configuration is already present on the server, the export is skipped.
 Instead, the user is offered the option to directly download the existing archive.